CertainlyP/ClipGuard/README.md

 3. Keyboard Hook (Ctrl+V Interception) — A low-level keyboard hook (WH_KEYBOARD_LL) intercepts Ctrl+V keystrokes.
 When a paste is attempted into an execution surface with browser-sourced clipboard content, ClipGuard evaluates the threat.

-4. Format-Based Verdict — If the clipboard content came from a browser and contains text only (no CF_HTML), it flags as suspicious — indicating a JavaScript clipboard write rather than user-initiated copy.
+4. Format-Based Verdict — If the clipboard content came from a browser and contains text only (no CF_HTML), it flags as suspicious — indicating a likely JavaScript clipboard write rather than user-initiated copy( no HTML indicator).
 The paste is blocked and the user sees an alert with the clipboard contents before deciding to allow or block.

 ## Detection Logic
 ```